liuQuan98/GCL/README.md

 ### Testing

-To test FCGF+GCL on either dataset, you can choose to use SC2-PCR to speedup the result with a slight performance increase, by setting `use_RANSAC` to `true`.
+To test FCGF+GCL on either dataset, you can choose to use SC2-PCR to speedup the result with a slight performance increase, by setting `use_RANSAC` to `false`.
 Do not forget to set  `OUT_DIR` to the specific model path before running the corresponding script inside conda environment `gcl`:

 ```
 ./scripts/test_gcl_kitti.sh